marvinrusinek/angular-10-quiz-app/README.md

 - add previous button

 - work on ResultsComponent and passing the data from DI Component/services to the Results
-	- just pass 2 values to ResultsComponent
+	- just pass 2 values to ResultsComponent (see @kirjs message)
 	- make sure percent and completion time display
 	- show your results button not navigating to results - should never exceed the totalQuestions
 	- make sure mat-accordion works